valeriaalbarouki/valeria-final_project-and-github-lab/README.md

 ## In a paragraph or more, outline your next steps.
 What new skills will you need to acquire?
 What topics will you need to research?
 If working with one of two classmates, who will do what?

 Some new skills we will need to acquire could be learning the LUA language, which the Mario track is programmed in.
 Or, we might have to brush up on our Python skills if we choose to program the game in PYTHON.
 Topics we will need to research are how to add sound effects and background music to our code, as well as playing around with different game engines like LOVE2D or possibly Unity.
 Another important thing we will need to research is game progression to be able to implement progression between levels, saving high scores, and showing completion screens.

+Progress Report
+# Status Report

+#### Your name

+Valeria Albarouki

+#### Your section leader's name

+TODO

+#### Project title

+Super Bootleg Brothers

+***

+Short answers for the below questions suffice.
+If you want to alter your plan for your project (and obtain approval for the same), be sure to email your section leader directly!

+#### What have you done for your project so far?

+- Graphics
+- Music
+- 3 levels/game mode
+- Powerups
+- Background graphics
+-

+#### What have you not done for your project yet?

+- Fixed the intro music
+- Thinking of changing the RPG character used in the current game version
+- Possibly adding another level

+#### What problems, if any, have you encountered?

+- Unsure why my intro sound/music isn't working
+- Graphics being blurry (has been fixed!)
+- Game not running due to files being misplaced
+- Having to learn LUA from scratch